7coil/rlsmart-login/README.md

 **NOT AUTHORISED TO RELEASE THIS MATERIAL BY THIS COMPANY**
 **NOT ENDORSED WITH THIS COMPANY**
 **NOT SPONSORED BY THIS COMPANY**
-**ARE NOT AFFILIATED WITH ANY REGISTERED, UNREGISTERED OR COPYRIGHTS THAT THIS COMPANY MAY HOLD**
+**ARE NOT AFFILIATED WITH ANY REGISTERED OR UNREGISTERED TRADEMARKS OR COPYRIGHTS THAT THIS COMPANY MAY HOLD**
 *(in any way, shape or form in all potential cases in all measurable dimensions and universes, even those that may not exist)*

 After this point, any reference to "REALSMART" is referring to the software, found at "www.rlsmart.net" and NOT the business.